anncollin/AnomalyDetection-Keras/README.md

 ## Dependencies

-Our implementation is built on Keras (version 2.3.1) and tensorflow-gpu (version 1.15.0). <br>
+Our implementation is built on tensorflow (version 2.4.1). <br>
-The GUI in based on PySimpleGUI (version 4.16.0).
+The GUI in based on PySimpleGUI (version 4.38.0).

 More detailed informations are available in the `requirements.txt`.